 Magnetic property variations among various lithologies are similar to those observed at Site C0011.
 For example, the typical silty claystones yield relatively low NRM intensity compared to sandstone and volcaniclastic sandstone.
-In lithologic Unit III, both NRM intensity and magnetic susceptibility show a steady downhole decrease.
-We collected four basalt samples from the basement unit and subjected them to detailed alternating-field (AF) demagnetization experiment.
-Apparent self-reversal of remanence is observed during the AF demagnetization on two of the basaltic samples.
-This behavior could be due to a self-reversal of pyrrhotite and needs to be further examined during shore-based studies.
+In lithologic Unit III, both NRM intensity and magnetic susceptibility show abrupt downhole decreases.
+We collected four basalt samples from the basement unit and subjected them to detailed AF and thermal demagnetization experiments.
+Shipboard measurements followed by shore-based measurements show negative inclination, indicating that basaltic basement was formed during a reversed polarity chron.
 Several relatively well-defined polarity intervals were identified in downhole magnetostratigraphic records.
 Using biostratigraphic data, we were able to correlate patterns of the magnetic polarity interval recorded in the sediments against the standard geomagnetic reversal timescale.
-In particular, the polarity interval between 5 and 8 Ma can be correlated with confidence and with somewhat less confidence back to 11 Ma.
+In particular, the polarity interval between 7.5 and 8.5 Ma can be correlated with confidence.